Select Page

 Celebrating at the summit of Mt.
 Kilimanjaro: a team of living donors, friends and family

 Living organ donation dates back to 1954, when a kidney from one twin was successfully transplanted into his identical brother.
-In 2022, more than 6,400 people were living organ donors.
-And nearly half of these donors weren’t biologically related to the recipient.
+In 2023, more than 6,900 people were living organ donors.
+And more than half of these donors weren’t biologically related to the recipient.
 With living donation, a living person donates an organ or part of an organ for transplantation.
 Most living donors donate one of their kidneys or a part of their liver.
 Much more rarely, living donors may donate other organs.

 Relatives, loved ones, friends and even individuals who wish to remain anonymous can serve as living donors to spare a patient a long and uncertain wait on the national transplant waiting list for an organ from a deceased donor.
 To learn more about living organ donation, choose an option below: